-How many times have you shared something on social media, only to feel like it went into some random dark abyss instead of in front of those who needed to hear it?
+How many times have you shared content on social media, only to feel like it went into some random dark abyss instead of in front of those who needed to hear it?

 Too many times to count?